DariusParvin/Adaptation_Proprioception_Experiments/README.md

 Analysis scripts for reaching experiments looking at adaptation and proprioception.

 Experiment 1 - Two day experiment.
-Both days have the same schedule.
-Visuomotor rotation introduced gradually up to 30 deg.
+Same schedule on both days.
+Visuomotor rotation introduced gradually up to 30 deg
 <br />Experiment 2 - One day experiment.
 Error Clamp experiment

 Raw Data can be found here